gqmaguirejr/Canvas-tools/README.md

 Note that announcements are considered between 1 year ago today and 70 days from today.
 Also, announcements and their replies are like discussions,
 # hence the limitation to the 10 most recent applies

+The program does not do any checking of the lang tag that the user provides on the command line.
+Additionally, there is no "undo" operation, so it should be used with care.

 ### Example - adding "en" tag - for English